jhzsquared/DocNet__CodeData/readme.md

 ## License
 This source code is licensed under MIT License and the data files are licensed under CC0 1.0 Universal.

+## Citation
+Cite the following if our partisan topic dataset or our code is used:

+Jessica Zhu, Michel Cukier, and Iain Cruickshank.
+2025.
+DocNet: Semantic Structure in Inductive Bias Detection Models.
+In Proceedings of ACM Web Science Conference (WEBSCI ’25).
+ACM, New York, NY, USA, 10 pages. https:
+//doi.org/XXXXXXX.XXXXXXX